 Meet Your Attorney – Jesse K. Sanchez

 If I could do only one kind of criminal case, it would be cases involving guns and drugs.
 That’s because drug crime criminal defenses are never easy There is always something to talk about.
 But they are also constitutionally important.
 By their very nature, gun and drugs cases often implicate our basic rights as citizens to be free from unreasonable searches and seizures.
 These are your rights and mine, and they are worth protecting.
 If you are in the need of an Indianapolis Drug Defense Lawyer call us today at 317-721-9858.
-It’s a lot easier than doing a search for the best drug lawyer near me, as a matter of fact, if you are looking for a good drug lawyer nearby, The Law Office of Jesse K. Sanchez is your best choice for your drug defense lawyer.
+It’s a lot easier than doing a search for the best drug lawyer near me, as a matter of fact, if you are looking for a good lawyer nearby, The Law Office of Jesse K. Sanchez is your best choice for your criminal charges.

-Drug Defense Attorney
+An Indiana Drug Defense Attorney

 Actual VS. Constructive Drug Possession